snipcart/snipcart-theme-v2/Base/sass/README.md

 - Omit unit specification after *0* values
 - Omit leading *0*s in values
 - Use 3 character hexadecimal notation where possible

+- If I recommand using relative units (em, %), we use pixel unit for font-size to avoid strange behavior.